 - Proper names of body parts (penis, testicles, anus, scrotum, vulva, labia, vagina, clitoris, uterus, ovaries).
 This is a critical step to respecting the body, normalizing sexual health and building self-care skills.

-- Where babies come from (e.g., a man’s sperm joins woman’s ovum/egg through sexual intercourse).
+- Where babies come from (e.g., a sperm cell joins with an ovum/egg through sexual intercourse).

 - A baby grows in the uterus and is born through the vagina.